kagamiAL/Java-Swing-Orthographic-Renderer/README.md

-# Java Swift Orthographic Renderer
+# Java Swing Orthographic Renderer

 ## Description

-A simple orthographic renderer which uses rasterization made with Java swift.
+A simple orthographic renderer which uses rasterization made with Java swing.
 Able to render .obj files with strictly triangular faces along with their textures.

 ## Authors